Stephen Crane: Life in New York

-Crane struggled to make a living as a free-lance writer, contributing sketches and feature articles to various New York newspapers.
+Crane struggled to make a living as a freelance writer, contributing sketches and feature articles to various New York newspapers.
 In October 1892, he moved into a rooming house in Manhattan whose boarders were a group of medical students.
-During this time, he expanded or entirely reworked Maggie: A Girl of the Streets, which is about a girl who "blossoms in a mud-puddle" and becomes a pitiful victim of circumstance.
+During this time, he expanded or entirely reworked Maggie: A Girl of the Streets.
 In the winter of 1893, Crane took the manuscript of Maggie to Richard Watson Gilder, who rejected it for publication in The Century Magazine.

 Crane decided to publish it privately, with money he had inherited from his mother.
-The novel was published in late February or early March 1893 by a small printing shop that usually printed medical books and religious tracts.
+The novella was published in late February or early March 1893 by a small printing shop that usually printed medical books and religious tracts.
 The typewritten title page for the Library of Congress copyright application read simply: "A Girl of the Streets, / A Story of New York. / —By—/Stephen Crane."
 The name "Maggie" was added to the title later.
-Crane used the pseudonym "Johnston Smith" for the novel's initial publication, later telling friend and artist Corwin Knapp Linson that the nom de plume was the "commonest name I could think of.
-I had an editor friend named Johnson, and put in the 't,' and no one could find me in the mob of Smiths."
-Hamlin Garland reviewed the work in the June 1893 issue of The Arena, calling it "the most truthful and unhackneyed study of the slums I have yet read, fragment though it is."
+Crane used the pseudonym "Johnston Smith" for the novella's initial publication, later telling friend and artist Corwin Knapp Linson that the nom de plume was the "commonest name I could think of.
+I had an editor friend named Johnson, and put in the 't', and no one could find me in the mob of Smiths".
+Hamlin Garland reviewed the work in the June 1893 issue of The Arena, calling it "the most truthful and unhackneyed study of the slums I have yet read, fragment though it is".
 Despite this early praise, Crane became depressed and destitute from having spent $869 for 1,100 copies of a novel that did not sell; he ended up giving a hundred copies away.
 He would later remember "how I looked forward to publication and pictured the sensation I thought it would make.
 It fell flat.
 Nobody seemed to notice it or care for it...
 Poor Maggie!
 She was one of my first loves."